franzandel/Environment-Changer/README.md

 }
 ```

-6. Below is an example of how to use `EndpointSession`
+6. Below is an example of how to use `EndpointSession`. **For the default value, you must define the Production Endpoint, because Environment Changer Page won't be shown in Production Environment.**
 ```kotlin
 class LoginActivity : AppCompatActivity() {